 The timing of the 1993 publication of this material is of note -- nearly 50 years after the fact, but just two years after the Gulf War, the veterans of which had already begun to complain of mysterious symptoms.

 Mass exposures of Gulf War troops to sarin and cyclosarin have already been proven with the Khamisiyah incident in which a bunker complex filled with chemical munitions was detonated, resulting in a chemical plume that drifted over a wide swath of troop areas for at least three days.
-Lesser known is the fact that mustard blister agent was also part of the Khamisiyah detonation.
+Lesser known is the fact that mustard blister agent was also present at Khamisiyah, the Iraqi munitions storage facility where U.S. Gulf War troops' demolitions at the end of the war included munitions containing sarin nerve agent.

 Given that the Iraqi military had forward deployed mustard to Khamisiyah, and given the history of Iraq's offensive use of mustard, lewisite, and mustard-lewisite mixtures during the Iran-Iraq war, it should be assumed that Gulf War troops were exposed to mustard and/or lewisite vapors -- which would certainly explain many Gulf War veterans' commonly reported symptoms.